-The NBN Atlas also holds records of additional bird species within 2km over a 10-year period.
+Additionally, bird species were also recorded on NBN within 2km over a 10-year period.
 Under the Wildlife and Countryside Act 1981, all wild birds and their active nests are protected (NBN Atlas).

-The NBN Atlas does not hold any records of invasive non-native species (INNS) of plants or injurious weeds under the same criteria.
+The NBN Atlas does not hold any records of invasive non-native plant species (INNS), invasive native perennials or injurious weeds under the same criteria (NBN Atlas).

-Transport Scotland's Asset Management Performance System (AMPS) also does not hold any records of INNS or injurious weeds along the A889 within the scheme extent.
+Transport Scotland's Asset Management Performance System (AMPS) does not hold any records of INNS, invasive native perennials or injurious weeds within 300m of the scheme.